mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-x-vnc.md

 other distribution platforms, I decided to purchase a Linode virtual machine (VM).
 The sole purpose of this VM is to host Docker, along with various other operating system containers (e.g. Debian, CentOS, Arch Linux, Void Linux, etc).
-I opted for a 5 USD shared instance which, while only having 1GB of RAM and 1 Core, is surprisingly fast and made pushing cross-platform package updates a breeze.
+I opted for a 5 USD shared instance which, despite only having 1GB of RAM and 1 Core, is surprisingly fast and made pushing cross-platform package updates a breeze.